davidstosik/moneyforward_ynab/README.md

 - Write more tests.
 - Implement `Transaction` model to extract some logic from existing classes.
 - Turn into a gem and publish.
+- Handle the Amazon account differently (use account name as payee instead of content?)
 - Implement CLI to setup config.
   - Save/update session_id so browser is only needed once.
 - Improve logging/output.